awsdocs/aws-amplify-console-user-guide/doc_source/multi-environments.md

 1. Save and then deploy your app\.

-Your app now has two deployments available at *https://master\.appid\.amplifyapp\.com* and *https://dev\.appid\.amplifyapp\.com*\.
-This may vary from team\-to\-team, but typically the **master branch** tracks release code and is your production branch\.
+Your app now has two deployments available at *https://main\.appid\.amplifyapp\.com* and *https://dev\.appid\.amplifyapp\.com*\.
+This may vary from team\-to\-team, but typically the **main branch** \(formerly referred to as the master branch\) tracks release code and is your production branch\.
 The **develop branch** is used as an integration branch to test new features\.
-This way beta testers can test unreleased features on the develop branch deployment, without affecting any of the production end users on the master branch deployment\.
+This way beta testers can test unreleased features on the develop branch deployment, without affecting any of the production end users on the main branch deployment\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/amplify/latest/userguide/images/amplify-environments-1.png)